-We’ve Just Added A Sun Salutations Category To Our Yoga Genie Lesson Planner...So We’re Celebrating By Giving You A FREE Sun Salutations C Lesson Plan
+I’ve Just Added A Sun Salutations Category To The Yoga Genie Lesson Planner...So To Celebrate I’d Like To Give You A FREE Sun Salutations C Lesson Plan

 I created the Surya Namaskar C yoga lesson plan using the brand new “Sun Salutations Category” that we’ve just added to the Yoga Genie Lesson Planner.
 All the poses have an eye-catching “sun”.